criblio/cribl-lookup-manager/README.md

    - Choose lookup type (disk-based or memory-based)

 3. **Optional: Edit Content**:
-   - Click "Load from Source" to edit the lookup
+   - Click the edit icon on a lookup to load it into the editor
    - Modify content or rename the file
    - Click "Save" when done